cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 Event coalescing is a powerful tool for improving performance in Angular applications, but it should be used judiciously because in some cases it can lead to unexpected behavior, so always test thoroughly when enabling this feature.

 **Disabling Zone.js patches** <br>
 Another more surgical way in which you can optimize Zone.js performance is by disabling its monkey-patching on specific web APIs.
-This can be achieved by using `__Zone_disable_*` flags before importing Zone.js, the best place for these flags is the `polyfills.ts` file.
+This can be achieved by using `__Zone_disable_*` flags before importing Zone.js, the best place for these flags is in the `polyfills.ts` file.
 Here is an example of disabling the `setTimeout` and `requestAnimationFrame`:

 ```typescript